Best Type of Wood for Outdoor Business Signs

 Sustainability and Eco-Friendly Signage Choices

 Choosing the right wood is also about environmental impact.
+While wood offers natural charm, some businesses may also explore eco-conscious aluminum vs acrylic signs for durability and recyclability in harsher climates.
 Horizon Sign and Lighting supports responsible sourcing.

 • FSC-Certified Options: Cedar, Redwood, Teak all have certified sustainable versions